Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 In the past tense, j-verbs lose their *j* entirely.
 Then, have the same three possibilities for endings as i-verbs, ending either *-di*, *-ti*, or *-ði*, depending on the same rules based on the letter or combination of letters before the *-ja*.

 Unlike i-verbs, these verbs experience a vowel change in the past tense known as i-umlaut, which will be touched upon more in a later lesson.
+In the chart, this is represented by a capital letter *ö*.
 For example the verb *að telja* changes the *e* in its stem to an *a* in the past tense.
 Following that rule, in some forms, there will be an *ö* instead of an *a*.
 That is because of a-umlaut, which is the same things that happened with *mamma* -> *mömmu* in the weak nouns lesson.

 Below, see the conjugational change from the present to the past tense for the j-verb *að telja*.